domus123/vhdlisp/README.md

 # Vhdl Lisp

-<p> The idea behind this program is to make it easier for lisp programmers to work with VHDL by creating a similar and easier syntax .
+<p> The idea behind this program is to make it easier for lisp programmers to work with VHDL by creating a similar and easier syntax manipulating lisp list (sexpr).